Yash-op7/BetterReads-Spring-Boot-Cassandra-HA-and-large-scale-app/README.md

 ![Entity Relationship Model](assets/er_model.png)
 *Entity Relationship Model (rough)*

+⭐️ We aren't going to make a RDBMS data model, we will store the data in exactly the format that we need for our queries so that there are no joins, this will cause redundant data and denormalization but that's the power we get with Cassandra.

 ### What are the queries we need to perform on our Cassandra database and their Chebotko Diagrams for identifying the keys, sorting order, clustering info, etc:
 **⭐️ In Cassandra primary keys are hashed to a value which decides which partition to store the object into**
 1. `books_by_id()`